eldstal/eldstal.github.io/src/blog/260912-retrolan2.md

 # Simplify
 The solution above can be a bit daunting, and herding all your friends into successfully connecting may be a bit of a challenge.
 I've created [WideLAN](https://gitlab.com/eldstal/widelan), a set of helper scripts to make the setup both easier (just send a config file to your friend) and less error-prone.
 If you don't want to set up bridges and stuff on the host machine, you can even run the VPN client and GRE tunnels in a VM!

 I've tried setting up a free-tier EC2 instance to serve as the Hub server, and the tunneling introduces negligible latency.
 Be aware though, that you want a server placed where it has the minimum ping to your host systems!
 Your in-game ping will be the sum of the latencies to the server.

+Next time: We look at things to do with your cool new Retrolan setup.